HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The project's objectives focus on implementing a highly effective Windows WeChat hook and ensuring the robustness and efficiency of encryption protocols.
 Below is a detailed outline of the deliverables aligned with these goals:

 ### Windows WeChat Hook Implementation

-1. **Successful Application of the WeChat Hook**: The hook is integrated with the Windows version of WeChat.
-The real-time message interception without disrupting the native app experience works well.
+First, we need to make sure we have successful application of WeChat hook.
+The hook is along with the Windows version of WeChat.
+The real-time message interception without disrupting the native app experience should works well.

-2. **Interception Accuracy**: Achieve 100% success rate in intercepting messages.
+Second, we nee dhieve 100% success rate in intercepting messages.
 It ensures no messages bypass the hook, thus maintaining the integrity of the encryption and decryption process.

 3. **Latency Reduction**: The message delivery system, post-interception and processing (encryption/decryption), operates without major latency.